dadaismee/vs_blog/src/blog/phd-draft/index.md

 In this chapter, we shift gears to study the relationship between game-theoretic models of conventions, social ontology and how the former help *explain* or substantiate the latter in a viable social ontology.

-Social conventions are of major interest for social ontology, a philosophical study of the entities comprising the social world. @guala2016 mentions that the mundane notions of "a professor", "a student" or "a husband" make no sense without conventions and, more broadly, social institutions, as central ontological units of the social world.
+Social conventions are of major interest for social ontology, a philosophical study of the entities comprising the social world.
+Some scholars see them as foundational blocks of social ontology [@bickhard2008] and others use them as more primitive units to construct more complex social ontologies involving the notions of *social institutions*, which are often dubbed normatively-driven (sets of) social conventions [@aoki2007; @hindriks2022].
+For example, @guala2016 mentions that the such mundane notions as "a professor", "a student" or "a husband" make no sense without social institutions as normative structures embedding and making these roles and their content possible.
 It is because these notions are a part of a mostly hidden and taken-for-granted infrastructure of roles with duties and rights.
 And conventions, as Guala argues, hold those together.

 A good deal of the current social ontology is detached from actual social science [@sarkia2023].
 It has mostly been developed within analytic philosophy [@baker2019; @searle1995; @epstein2015; @gilbert1992] and social scientific tradition of critical realism [@archer1995; @elder-vass2010].
 There are views that social ontology is intrinsically more complex than any "natural" ontology for being "interactive", or dependent on beliefs of individuals and hence changeable [@hacking1999; @epstein2015] and that social reality is inherently normative, meaning it cannot be descriptive and hence cannot import methodologies from "natural" ontologies [@asta2024; @haslanger2012].
 Such a position renders and justifies the importance of an "extra-scientific" study of the social world.
 To me, these are two distinct projects: a set of *mutually coherent and explanatory powerful descriptions* of social phenomena and a normative theory thereof.